Mohamed Salah’s miserable AFCON: From shock Egypt exit to Amr Warda sexual harassment scandal | Goal.com

 But neither was overturning the EFA's perfectly legitimate decision to expel a serial offender.

-According to Portuguese newspaper Record, Warda's loan spell at Feirense in 2017 was terminated after he allegedly harassed the wives of two team-mates.
+According to Portuguese newspaper Record, Warda's loan spell at Feirense in 2017 was terminated after he allegedly harassed the wives of two team-mates just days after arriving at the club.
 Thus, Warda had already long since received a second chance.

 To outsiders, then, it looked like Salah and his team-mates had essentially prioritised their Africa Cup of Nations campaign over taking a stand in support of harassed women.